Arnhem - Amsterdam

 Amsterdam - Enkhuizen

-We'll stay in Amsterdam for the morning, and you can visit one of the museums if you like, or do a canal tour (*).
-During lunch, we'll leave the capital city and sail towards Enkhuizen on the Ijsselmeer.
+We'll stay in Amsterdam for the morning, and you can visit one of the museums if you like, or do a canal tour.
+During lunch, we'll leave the capital and sail towards Enkhuizen on the IJsselmeer.
 Besides picturesque buildings, the atmospheric centre of this city also houses many historical buildings that recall the prosperous Dutch East India Company period.

 Enkhuizen - Oudeschild (Texel)

-With a little luck, we'll be able to see a group of seals on a sandbank during our crossing to Texel over the Waddenzee (Wadden Sea) Just in case you didn't see them on the crossing, you can always visit them at the Ecomare (*), the seal centre on the island.
-Wee dock at the fisherman's harbour of Oudeschild on Texel.
+With a little luck, we'll be able to see a group of seals on a sandbank during our crossing to Texel over the Waddenzee (Wadden Sea).
+We dock at the fisherman's harbour of Oudeschild on Texel.
+On board you can enlist for a tour(*) across this beautiful island.

 Oudeschild (Texel) - Harlingen - Franeker